Sango Festival: History

-Sango was a notable strong ruler and magician who became king of the Oyo Empire after succeeding his elder brother who was perceived to be a "weak ruler".
-Believed to bring prosperity to the people of the Oyo Empire during his reign, Sango's death has been linked to different mythical stories.
+According to tradition, Sango was a notably powerful ruler and magician who became king of the Oyo Empire after succeeding his elder brother who was perceived to be a "weak ruler".
+Believed to bring prosperity to the people of the Oyo Empire during his reign, Sango's death has been linked to different legendary stories.
 His reign ended due to the inadvertent destruction of his palace by lightning.
-Sango was said to have reigned for just seven years as King over Oyo but with such a powerful leadership he was counted as the best King ever in the history of Oyo rulers.
-During the 2021 festivity, the Ayabas i.e. the wife's of King boast of how they stopped rain from falling which would have disturbed the ceremony after consulting the Yemoja and the Sango priest.
-Also, the festival is said to start with Iwure Agba meaning the prayer of the elders that is usually led by the Sango priest.
+Sango was said to have reigned for just seven years as Alaafin over Oyo but with such a powerful leadership he was counted as the best king ever in the history of Oyo rulers.
+During the 2021 festivity, the Ayabas (lit. 'the king's wives') boasted of how they stopped rain from falling which would have disrupted the ceremony after consulting the Yemọja and the Ṣango priests.
+The festival often starts with Iwure Agba (lit. 'the prayer of the elders') that is usually led by the Ṣango priest.

 Significance

 Since its renaming in 2013, the event which is usually held in August and runs for a week attracts over 20,000 spectators around the world including Brazil, Cuba, Trinidad and Tobago and the Caribbean.
-The event which is recognized by UNESCO, is organized to facilitate the home-coming of the Yorubas in the diaspora and also celebrate Sango who is regarded as the greatest hero in the history of the Yoruba race.
+The event which is recognized by UNESCO, is organized to facilitate the home-coming of the Yorubas in the diaspora and also celebrate Sango who is regarded as one of the greatest heroes in the history of the Yoruba people.

 How Sango festival is celebrated

-The Sango Festival is a 10 days event, which is marked with pomp and pageantry.
-Worshippers and visitors can be seen in a happy mood.
+The Sango Festival is a 10-day event, which is marked with pomp and pageantry.
 The worshippers are usually adorned with white or red attire.
 Some of the activities lined up for the festival include: Ayo competition, Ogun Ajobo day, Oya day, Aje Oloja day, Iyemoja day, Esin Elejo day and Sango Oyo day.